invisibleloop/env-switcher/README.md

 # Environment Switcher Chrome Extension
-A chrome extension to switch environments and keeping the url structure intact.
+A chrome extension to switch environments keeping the url structure intact.